Ceiling lamp with 1 bulb in wrought iron 1980s

 Ceiling lamp with 1 forged iron bulb, lacquered in the monk's habit with light green distressed glass.
 1980s

-There are many styles characterizing antique furniture, but we can highlight a few of the most important.
+There are numerous styles characterizing antique furniture, but we can highlight a few of the most important.
 Eclectic furniture belongs to the 19th century, during which the prevailing Biedermeier style was prominent.
-Its variants in the early years of that century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese "barocco" — meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally exude glamour and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to shine with splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
-Mythology and ancient times also inspired this style, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance style was quite heavy and bulky, using brown stains, cornices, strong bases, and bas-reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details